C4lopsitta/notes/Systems and Networks/Routers.md

    It's related to the Network Interface Cards and their relative drivers.
 ## Routing Tables
 Routing tables are made by the router by pinging every so often other routers to share it's own current status and get that router's status.

+# Subnet Masks
+- Subnet mask for class C: 255.255.255.0
+- Subnet mask for class B: 255.255.0.0
+- Subnet mask for class A: 255.0.0.0
+Those zeroes can also be other values.
+In the case those aren't zeroes it means that the LAN has been partitioned into subnets.